 Electric co-ops facilitate voter registration and encourage voting in November

-This year may not be a big one for national elections, but there will be more than 1,000 local elections.
+This year may is a big one for national elections, and lots of local elections.
 Elections that affect our communities because those we choose to serve live and work here too.
 This year is a great time to build on the momentum we started in 2016, to join with 42 million members of electric cooperatives around the country, and remind our elected officials that rural issues matter.

 Registering to vote and informing members about rural issues